ngocthily/toy_app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial toy application

 This is the toy application for
 [*Ruby on Rails Tutorial: